farhankhan117/Skin-Cancer-Detection-/README.md

 ### Thresholding
 - Predictions ≥ 0.5 are considered positive
 - A lesion may be predicted positive for multiple classes

+### Why Macro F1?
+- Treats all classes equally
+- Suitable for imbalanced medical datasets

 ---